domitry/Nyaplotjs/README.md

-Ecolijs
+Nyaplotjs
 =======

 ![alt text](https://dl.dropboxusercontent.com/u/47978121/gsoc/top.png)

-Ecolijs is a back-end library for [ecolirb](https://github.com/domitry/ecolirb).
+Nyaplotjs is a back-end library for [Nyaplot](https://github.com/domitry/nyaplotrb).
 Its goal is to allow Ruby and other language users to create interactive plots in their favorite styles.
-Ecolijs provides useful interface to generate plots based on JSON object.
+Nyaplotjs provides useful interface to generate plots based on JSON object.

 This software has been developed as a product in Google Summer of Code 2014 (GSoC2014).
 Please visit a website of [SciRuby project](http://sciruby.com/blog/) to see the progress of this project.

-Ecolijs and Ecolirb will be merged into one library before the end of GSoC 2014 term.
+Nyaplotjs and Nyaplot will be merged into one library before the end of GSoC 2014 term.

 ## Demos
 * [Interactive 3-pane plot](http://www.domitry.com/gsoc/multi_pane2.html)